EvgenyKashin/ItemSwap/README.md

 # Item swap
 This is source code for picsart.ai hackaton.
-It onsist of two part: swapping face and swapping background.
+It consist of two part: swapping face and swapping background.

 ## Examples